chaoxu/algoprob/README.md

 For computational geometry problems, we consider the Real RAM.

 For data structures, optimal amortized running time is sufficient.
+We rarely care about dynamic problems, unless it can be used to improve running time for a static problem.

 Rules can be broken if it serves a higher purpose.
 For example, often one has to solve enumeration problems in order to solving an optimization problem.